How to Pop a Pimple: without making it worse

 The problem is, sometimes a pimple doesn’t pop easily, shouldn’t be squeezed at all, or you get a little carried away and cause a scar.

 Don’t worry, popping certain types of pimples is okay.
 Just follow the steps on this page to make sure you do it right—so you can get rid of the spot faster and prevent further damage.

 Popping Pimples at the Wrong Time Can Cause Scars

+Pimples often bleed, and they can turn into a scab which is what causes scarring.
 An over-zealous squeeze will break the skin and cause more inflammation.

-Any deep, inflamed pimples or cysts should never be squeezed.
-For these, try a different approach.
+BUT squeezing can work for “whiteheads” that are close to the surface of your skin.
+Any deep painful inflamed pimples or cysts should never be squeezed.
+These need a different approach.

 Preparation is key!